 \begin{itemize}[leftmargin=*] \item We found a universal correlation between the surface magnetic field $B_p$ and the initial spin period $P_0$ of newborn magnetar candidates based on 105 LGRBs with X-ray plateau emission sample in \cite{Lan2025}.
-The overall $B_p-P_0$ correlation can be approximately described as $B_p\propto P_{0}^{1.30\pm0.16}$ for various (EoS, $\eta_{\rm X}$) combination scenarios, which seems to hint that the $P_0$ estimated from plateau data could deviate from that of the magnetar at birth, but strongly links to the equilibrium spin period when the accreting magnetar has reached equilibrium in the magnetic propeller mechanism, which follow a positive correlation in agreement with $B_p\propto P_{\rm eq}^{7/6}$.
+The overall $B_p-P_0$ correlation can be approximately described as $B_p\propto P_{0}^{1.30\pm0.16}$ for various (EoS, $\eta_{\rm X}$) combination scenarios, which seems to hint that the $P_0$ estimated from plateau data could deviate from that of the magnetar at birth but strongly links to the equilibrium spin period when the accreting magnetar has reached equilibrium in the magnetic propeller mechanism, which follows a positive correlation in agreement with $B_p\propto P_{\rm eq}^{7/6}$.

 \item We found that the accretion rate of the accreting magnetar in our LGRB sample is in the range of $\dot{M}\sim10^{-5}-10^{-2}~M_{\odot}~\rm s^{-1}$ by systematically incorporating $R/I$ evolutionary effects and using the $M_b-M_g$ transition relation in different EoSs and $\eta_{\rm X}$.
 The accretion rate is one order of magnitude lower compared to the statistical results in \cite{Stratta2018} and \cite{Linweili2020}, which used the constant $R$, $I$ and $M_g$ for their LGRB sample.
-We suggest that the propeller properties of accreting magnetar are obtained by using the constant $R/I$ scenario will yield a higher mass accretion rate, which may impair our understanding of the physical nature and its surroundings of accreting magnetar, and will further diminish the reliability of inverse inference about the physical properties of its progenitor.
+We suggest that adopting the constant $R/I$ scenario in the propeller model of accreting magnetars will yield a higher mass accretion rate, which may impair our understanding of the physical nature of an accreting magnetar and its surroundings and will further diminish the reliability of inverse inference about the physical properties of its progenitor.